Skip to content

 Delegate Sub _evtHandler(ByVal sender As Object, ByVal evt As myEventArgs)

-' the pool of event handlers
+' pool of event managers

 Public Event evtHandler As _evtHandler

-Public Sub sendEvent(ByVal evt As myEventArgs)
+Public Sub envoyerEvt(ByVal evt As myEventArgs)

-' Notify all subscribers
+' all subscribers are notified

 RaiseEvent evtHandler(Me, evt)